Adrian Peterson: High school career

 Peterson was a three-sport standout in football, basketball, and track at Palestine High School.
 Peterson was most notable in football, which he played during his junior and senior years.
 During his sophomore year, he was not eligible to play for the Palestine High School Wildcats varsity football team.
 Peterson's junior season ended with 2,051 yards on 246 carries, an average of 8.3 yards per carry, and 22 touchdowns.
-It was during his junior year that he began to attract the attention of Division I recruiters and realized he would likely have his pick of colleges after his senior year.
+During his junior year, he began to attract the attention of Division I recruiters, and realized he would likely have his pick of colleges after his senior year.

 As a senior in 2003, he rushed for 2,960 yards on 252 attempts, an average of 11.7 yards per carry, and 32 touchdowns.
 After a game, players from the other team asked for his autograph.
-Following Maurice Clarett's unsuccessful attempt to sue the NFL over its age limit in 2004, there was considerable debate over whether any high school football player might be able to make the leap from the preps to the pro game.
+Following Maurice Clarett's unsuccessful attempt to sue the NFL over its age limit in 2004, considerable debate arose over whether any high-school football player might be able to make the leap from the preparatory school to the professional game.
 The player most frequently mentioned was Peterson.

 Track and field

-Peterson followed in his mother's footsteps to excel in track & field at Woodward, where he won several medals in events such as the 100 meters, 200 meters, triple jump, and long jump.
-Peterson's coach has stated that he believes that, had he not chosen a career in football, Peterson could have become an Olympic sprinter instead.
+Peterson followed in his mother's footsteps to excel in track and field at Woodward, where he won several medals in events such as the 100 and 200 m races and triple- and long-jump events.
+Peterson's coach has stated that he believes that had he not chosen a career in football, Peterson could have become an Olympic sprinter, instead.
 He recorded a wind-legal time of 10.26 seconds in the 100-meter dash at the 2002 District 15-4A Championships, where he took first by a large margin.
-He also posted a wind-assisted time of 10.33 seconds in the 100 meters at the 2003 UIL State Track Meet, where he earned a second-place finish behind Ivory Williams, who won the 2004 World Junior Championship over the same distance.
-At the 2004 District 14-4A Championships, Peterson ran the second leg on the Palestine 4 × 100 m relay squad, helping lead them to victory with a time of 41.50 seconds.
-Peterson has stated that his personal-best times are 10.19 seconds in the 100 meters, 21.23 seconds in the 200 meters, and 47.6 seconds in the 400 meters.
+He also posted a wind-assisted time of 10.33 seconds at 100 meters at the 2003 UIL state track meet, where he earned a second-place finish behind Ivory Williams, who won the 2004 World Junior Championship over the same distance.
+At the 2004 District 14-4A championships, Peterson ran the second leg on the Palestine 4 × 100 m relay squad, helping lead them to victory with a time of 41.50 seconds.
+Peterson has stated that his personal-best times are 10.19 seconds at 100 meters, 21.23 seconds at 200 meters, and 47.6 seconds at 400 meters.